 - You will want to lightly sand down and smooth the soles of the shoes to get rid of any bumps or rough patches with either sandpaper, or even a nail filer.
 This step could arguably be the most important because it will affect how the shoes look in the end.

-- After lightly sanding down the shoe I would suggest using some paper towels or newspaper and lay it out on a flat surface because you will be using paint and this will protect from any spills, or drips.
+- After lightly sanding down the red soles.
+I would suggest using some paper towels or newspaper and lay it out on a flat surface because you will be using paint and this will protect from any spills, or drips.
 Once you have prepared your designated painting area you will use a small pain brush to begin painting the shoe using the Walk On Red Angelus Paint.
 I highly recommend using a small brush in order to avoid getting paint on the actual shoe.
 Make even strokes amongst the shoe to cover any scuffing or loss of color.
 I did about three coats per shoe.
 From there I let the shoes dry for about 10-15 minutes.
 The shoes dry fairly quickly but gave it extra time to dry just in case.

-- Lastly, once the shoes have dried from the Walk on Red paint I would suggest cleaning off your brush because you will be using it in this final step, which is my favorite step!
+- Lastly, once your Christian Louboutin shoes have dried from the Walk on Red paint I would suggest cleaning off your brush because you will be using it in this final step, which is my favorite step!
 From now you will have noticed a huge transformation but this last step is the cherry on top.
 With your clean brush use the Angelus high gloss acrylic paint primer to give the shoes that shiny and smooth look and feel.
 Just use a couple of even strokes on the shoe will do, you will not have to apply three coats.
 After one coat the results are amazing!
 Let the shoes dry for another 10 minutes and then voila!
 You will have beautiful Louboutins that look like they were just opened from the box!